Logo

 On September 13,1988, Michael Dukakis visited the General Dynamics Land Systems plant in Sterling Heights, Michigan, to take part in a photo op in an M1 Abrams tank.

-General Dynamics protocol requires one to wear the protective helmet for safety and communication when the tank was running at full speed, although Michael Dukakis campaign staffers were aware that a politician putting on any headgear was a faux pas.
+General Dynamics protocol requires one to wear the protective helmet for safety and communication when the tank is running at full speed, although Michael Dukakis campaign staffers were aware that a politician putting on any headgear was a faux pas.

 The image of Michael Dukakis wearing a helmet while riding the tank was ridiculed by Bush and the media.